Coronavirus Job Retention Scheme FAQs for furloughing employees (updated 11 June 2020)

 If we put employees on shorter hours, can we claim anything?

-As above, keep tuned for changes to this as it seems part-time furlough may be introduced later in the summer.
-Further guidance is expected at the end of May.
+As above, keep tuned for changes to this as part-time furlough is to be introduced from 1 July 2020.

 There are three points here:

 - It appears as if holiday will continue to accrue as normal during furlough which is raising eyebrows as the purpose of holiday is to provide rest, and it can be assumed that a furloughed staff member will be fully rested having not been required to undertake work.